Boxer (dog breed): Appearance

 The head is the most distinctive feature of the Boxer.
-The breed standard dictates that it must be in perfect proportion to the body and above all it must never be too light.
-The greatest value is to be placed on the muzzle being of correct form and in absolute proportion to the skull.
+The breed standard dictates that it must be in perfect proportion to the body and it must never be too light.
+The greatest value is placed on the muzzle in correct form and in absolute proportion to the skull.
 The length of the muzzle to the whole of the head should be a ratio of 1:3.
 Folds are always present from the root of the nose running downwards on both sides of the muzzle, and the tip of the nose should lie somewhat higher than the root of the muzzle.
 In addition, a Boxer should be slightly prognathous, i.e., the lower jaw should protrude beyond the upper jaw and bend slightly upwards in what is commonly called an underbite or "undershot bite".

-Boxers were originally a docked and cropped breed, and this is still done in some countries, but due to pressure from veterinary associations, animal rights groups, and the general public, both cropping of the ears and docking of the tail have been prohibited in some countries around the world, and is not recognised by the breed standard laid down by The Kennel Club of the UK.
+Boxers were originally a docked and cropped breed, and this is still done in some countries.
+Due to pressure from veterinary associations, animal rights groups, and the general public, both cropping of the ears and docking of the tail have been prohibited in some countries around the world and is not recognized by the breed standard determined by The Kennel Club of the UK.
 The American Kennel club still permits cropped ears.
 A line of naturally short-tailed (bobtail) Boxers was developed in the United Kingdom in anticipation of a tail-docking ban there; after several generations of controlled breeding, these dogs were accepted in the Kennel Club (UK) registry in 1998, and today representatives of the bobtail line can be found in many countries.
 In 2008, the Fédération Cynologique Internationale (FCI) added a "naturally stumpy tail" as a disqualifying fault in their breed standard, meaning those Boxers born with a bobtail can no longer be shown in FCI member countries.
-In the United States and Canada as of 2012, cropped ears are still more common in show dogs, though the practice of cosmetic cropping is currently opposed by the American Veterinary Medical Association.
+As of 2012, cropped ears are still more common in show dogs in Canada and the United States, though the practice of cosmetic cropping is currently opposed by the American Veterinary Medical Association.
 In March 2005, the AKC breed standard was changed to include a description of the uncropped ear, but to severely penalize an undocked tail.
 The tail of a boxer is typically docked before the cartilage is fully formed, from 3–5 days old.
 The procedure does not require any sutures when performed at this young age, and anesthesia is not used.
 The docking of the tail is not permitted under the breed standard of The Kennel Club UK.